jessica-nguyen-it/RHEL9-Homelab-AWS/README.md

 - **Operating System:** Red Hat Enterprise Linux 9 (for consistency with cloud setup)

-## 📚 Now for the fun part: the series breakdown!
+## Now for the fun part:

-`NOTE: I upload logs in batches, so if it looks quiet… just know updates are always brewing behind the scenes!`
+`NOTE: I upload logs in batches, so if it looks quiet, just know updates are always brewing behind the scenes!`

 - **Week 1** – Spinning Up the HomeLab → [Read it](./lab-log/week1.md)
 - **Week 2** – Revisiting the Fundamentals → [Read it](./lab-log/week2.md)